-French ELAN Regulation: What Hosts Need to Know
+French ELAN Regulation: What You Need to Know as a Host

-The ELAN regulation (Évolution du Logement, de l'Aménagement et du Numérique) governs how holiday rental hosts operate in France.
-Understanding these rules ensures you stay compliant and maintain your hosting business with confidence.
+The ELAN regulation (Évolution du Logement, de l'Aménagement et du Numérique) sets out how holiday rental hosts must operate under French laws on housing, development, and digital platforms.
+If you rent out a property in France, understanding these rules helps you avoid legal issues and keep your hosting business running smoothly.

-All hosts must register their property with the local municipality.
-Registration promotes transparency and ensures compliance with housing laws in your area.
-You'll receive a registration number to add to your Holidu host account general information section.
+All hosts must register their property with local authorities.
+This registration promotes transparency and ensures compliance with local housing laws.
+You'll receive a registration number that should be added to your account's General Information section.

 Maximum Rental Days

-- Primary residences: Maximum 120 days per year nationally, though some municipalities enforce stricter limits (such as 90 days)
+• Primary residence: Maximum 120 days per year nationally, though some municipalities impose stricter limits (e.g., 90 days)

-- Secondary residences: No national limit, but may require municipal authorization, especially in larger cities
+• Secondary residence: No national limit, but may require prior municipal authorization, especially in large cities

 You must declare the number of guests staying at your property to local authorities.
-This information supports tax compliance and helps municipalities monitor housing activity accurately.
+This is important for tax purposes and regulatory compliance.

 Meublé de Tourisme Classification